Off the radar again: Ja Morant has same to-do list this year - WHIZ News

 Ja Morant and the Memphis Grizzlies once again seem to be an afterthought heading into the NBA season.

-Morant and this teammates were a surprise last year and he plans to remove any doubt this year.
+Morant and this teammates were a surprise last season and he plans to remove any doubt this year.

 “Attacking the season and proving everybody wrong is my number one goal,” Morant said.